 Procedure 4125.10: Corporate Account Takeover

-Model Published Date: 04/14/2023
+Model Revised Date: 6/12/2025

 ACCOUNT OPENING PROCEDURES/CONSIDERATIONS

-The Credit Union will consider the following procedures and considerations when opening and reviewing business member accounts.
+The Credit Union will consider the following procedures and considerations when opening and reviewing business member accounts (“corporate accounts”).

-At account opening, risk rating for members performing online transactions (typically done as part of initial member due diligence, but will be fluid and done in conjunction with the BSA Officer).
-Examples for determination:
+At account opening, a risk rating will be assigned to corporate accounts performing online transactions (typically done as part of initial member due diligence but can be fluid and may also be done after account opening in conjunction with the BSA Officer).
+Factors to be considered when assigning a risk rating include:

 Type of business: